ddxv/mobile-network-traffic/README.md

          ```

 5. While mitm is running, open `https://127.0.0.1:8081/`
 6. Check that the proxy is working: Open Waydroid > Browser > and navigate to `http://mitm.it` (note: no https here).
 This is the a setup page for installing certificate.
-We don't need to do anything here as we will be installing certificates in later steps.
-The certificates here do not generally work for what we would like to do.
+We don't need to do anything here as we will be installing certificates via Magisk/Lsposed modules.
+The certificates from mitm do not generally work for what we would like to do.
-7. Open your Browser at 8081 and ensure you see the traffic from Waydroid > `http://mitm.it`.
+7. Open your Browser at 8081 and ensure you see the HTTP (not HTTPS) traffic from Waydroid > `http://mitm.it`.

+Once everything is installed, shut down and open Waydroid and mitmproxy one more time.
+After this you should be able to see clear text HTTPS requests from your Waydroid VM inside MITM.

 ## Checking traffic